student-saptarshighosh/class_incremental/README.md

 in Linear.py cosine similarty into subspaces</br>
 </br>
 </br>
-into Utlis folder for model evaluation
+into Utlis folder for model evaluation</br>
 </br>
 </br>
+In model folder,Ease.py for implementaion